 How many houses flooded in the Houston area during or as a result of the rain dropped by Hurricane Harvey?

 The numbers released by the DPS after Harvey give a picture of how damaging the storm and its resulting rains - which forced controlled dam releases - were.
-Harvey is said to be responsible for over 275,000 homes being damaged and over 15,000 houses being completely destroyed.
-Harris County took a huge bulk of that damage, with over 110,000 homes being damaged and Fort Bend County saw over 8,500 homes receive damage.
+Harvey is said to be responsible for over 275,000 homes being damaged, and over 15,000 houses destroyed.
+Harris County took the vast bulk of that damage, with over 110,000 homes being flood-damaged.
+Fort Bend County saw over 8,500 homes receive damage.

 While Harvey got the most news coverage, two other significant flooding events have occurred in the Houston area over the last several years – with the Tax-day floods and Hurricane Irma being the next most notable.